- Course type: Self-paced

 - Detailed video explanations for wrong answers

-The course objective of Science 101 is to cover topics in physical and biological science, such as the properties of matter, the fundamentals of thermodynamics, atmospheric science, foundations of biochemistry, cell processes and anatomy.
+The course objective of Science 101 is to cover topics in biological science, such as the foundations of biochemistry, cell processes and anatomy.

 Your grade for this course will be calculated out of 300 points.
 The minimum score required to pass and earn real college credit for this course is 210 points, or an overall course grade of 70%.
 The table below shows the assignments you must complete and how they'll be incorporated into the overall grade.